cosmosart/Python-Dev-tools-installation-on-Ubuntu/README.md

       If for whatever reason, you cannot install Docker then we also provide instructions to download and install the required Python implementation and associated libaries.
+    * There are software installation directions on the course page

 ### 1. For Ubuntu Users
 If you don't have any experience with apache spark setup, highly recommend using Ubuntu for this course.

  * Firstly, update and upgrade OS
     > sudo apt update && sudo apt upgrade -y
+ * Install python3 and pip
+    > sudo apt-get -y install python2.7 python-pip